FZJ-IEK3-VSA/pylpg/README.md

 If you want to use a different database than the one that comes with the package, you need to replace the files.

+## Installation

+This package can be installed via pip:

+    pip install pyloadprofilegenerator

 ## License